 Great videos and podcasts need to get found.
 The SEO game is getting tougher and content competition is increasing.
 You need to find an advantage to get your awesome content in front of more people.

 Google and other search engines can't "read" audio.

 This means they don't know what your content is about.

 You spend a lot of time focusing on SEO for everything you write on your content.
 Especially the descriptions and headlines of your videos and podcasts.
 That's because that's what search engines can read.

-There is also an untapped market of hearing impaired.
+There is also an untapped market of deaf or hard of hearing people that would benefit from your content if it was accessible to them.
 So how do you get your amazing content in front of them?

 How people consume content is also changing.
 People are so busy, that they consume content in small snippets throughout their day.
 Think of all the micro break moments in everyone's day and that's when people are viewing your content.